This is not a paid post. This is me expressing my love for Dominick of ISkincare

 Now.
 I am not in my early 40’s and find myself doing something completely different in front of the mirror.
 I don’t think Jared (my fiancè) has caught me doing this…yet…but I now pull my face back in a faux “facelift” to get a glimpse of my former unlined self.
 Ohh…how the times have changed…

 Dominick of ISkincare has been a part of my life for 12+ years.
-As he recalls it, during our first appointment my hair and the jacket I wore were brown, and my brows were in need of his professional expertise.
-As I recall it, my eyebrows became lovely and my time with him was a hoot and total pleasure.
+As he recalls it, during our first appointment, my hair and the jacket I wore were brown, and my brows needed his professional expertise.
+As I recall it, my eyebrows became lovely, and my time with him was a hoot and total pleasure.
 After our first appointment, I never wanted anyone to touch my brows again.